-As an internet bank, Colorado Federal Savings Bank is able to offer all its Savings and CD products online to all US citizens (18 years or older).
-Although CFSB's headquarters in Greenwood Village used to serve as a brick-and-mortar branch for local customers, that is no longer the case.
-All transactions, including opening new accounts, must be done online.
+As an internet bank, Colorado Federal Savings Bank offers its Savings accounts and CDs to all US citizens (18 years or older) who have a valid Social Security number.
+While CFSB's headquarters in Greenwood Village (15 miles south of Denver) provided a brick-and-mortar office in the past for customers who banked locally, this is no longer the case.
+Opening any type of account, and all subsequent transactions, must be done online.

-Colorado Federal Savings Bank has an overall health rating of "B+" at DepositAccounts.com, with a Texas Ratio of 0.44% (excellent), based on September 30, 2017 data.
-CFSB has excellent capitalization level (11.69%), the result of hold $1.77 billion in assets with $207.1 million equity.
+Colorado Federal Savings Bank has an overall health rating of "B+" at DepositAccounts.com, with a Texas Ratio of 2.49% (excellent), based on December 31, 2017 data.
+CFSB has an excellent capitalization level (11.74%), the result of holding $1.81 billion in assets and $212.79 million in equity.
 Please refer to our financial overview of Colorado Federal Savings Bank (FDIC Certificate # 33111) for more details.

-Established in 1990, Colorado Federal Savings Bank was originally a savings institution.
-Following new ownership in 2008, CFSB became a “non-branch direct banking platform” – in other words, an internet bank.
-CFSB is currently Colorado’s ninth largest bank, with assets in excess of $1.7 billion and more than 161,000 customer accounts.
+Established in 1990, Colorado Federal Savings Bank is currently Colorado’s ninth largest bank, with assets in excess of $1.81 billion and more than 124,000 customer accounts.

 When compared to the 207 similar length-of-term CDs tracked by DepositAccounts.com, which require a similar minimum deposit and are available nationally, Colorado Federal Savings Bank’s 12-month CD APY currently ranks second.